Headaches: Reduce stress to prevent the pain

 In the flurry of a frantic morning, you may find that your head starts pounding.
 It's not a coincidence — headaches are more likely to occur when you're stressed.

 Stress is a common trigger of tension-type headaches and migraine.
-It can also trigger other types of headaches or make them worse.
-Stress is a particularly common headache trigger in children and young adults.
+Stress also can trigger other types of headaches or make them worse.
+It is a common headache trigger in children and young adults.

 Taking simple steps to manage your stress can help prevent some types of headaches.